Dr Victoria Bell

 Academic appointments.

-Invited Peer Reviewer, The British Journal of Psychiatry Open / Psychological Medicine
+Invited Peer Reviewer - The British Journal of Psychiatry Open / Psychological Medicine

 Previous Roles

-Honorary Clinical Lecturer, King’s College London.
+Honorary Lecturer, King’s College London.

-Research Clinical Psychologist, King’s College London.
+Research Psychologist & Clinical Lecturer, King’s College London.

 MSc Research Supervisor, King’s College London.